leonw007/HareAndHound/README.md

 It depends only on Java 8 and Maven to build and run.

 For details on installing Java 8 and an IDE that includes Maven, see the [OOSE Tools] page.

-The lecture that goes with this code is the [OOSE Web Java Lecture].

 Usage